folio-org/okapi/doc/guide.md

 Okapi is designed to be configurable and extensible - it allows one to expose new, or enrich existing, web service endpoints without a need for programmatic changes to the software itself.
-Registration of new services ('modules') happens by making calls to the Okapi core web services.
+Registration of new services ('modules' as seen form Okapi) happens by making calls to the Okapi core web services.
 It is envisioned that the registration, and associated core management tasks, will be performed by the Service Provider administrator.
 This configurability and extensibility is necessary to allow for app store features in which services or groups of services